How to do a quick vintage nightstand makeover with paint and a few pieces of hardwood flooring!

 After allowing the spackling to dry, I sanded it smooth.

 Looks pretty good, don’t ya think?
+This vintage nightstand makeover is moving right along!

 I used Glidden Crisp White Linen. (free quart from last fall)